zhaoshuoxp/PySeq/README.md

 ## ATGC.py

-This is a scirpt converts nucleotide sequences betwen "reverse (r)", "complement (c)" and "revese complement (rc)".
+This script converts nucleotide sequences between "reverse (r)", "complement (c)" and "reverse complement (rc)".

 #### Input

-Both stdin and text file are aceepted.
+Both stdin and text file are accepted.

 > NOTE: In text-reading mode, all lines are consider as one sequence.
 Split every query to a single file if you have >1 sequences.